ethersphere/storage-incentives/scripts/migration/README.md

 ### Step 3 - Legacy

-Use script stamp.sh in this folder.
+Use script migration.sh in this folder.
 It will use the JSON from step 1 and using HardHat task copybatch it will create new batches on new PostageStamp contract.
 BEFORE doing that we MUST change in the script postagestamp contract address to currently active one and also which network we are using for imports.